-Employing qualitative research methods, students will interview Guatemalan health care providers, members of the Guatemalan Medical College, and NGO stakeholders.
+Employing qualitative research methods, students will interview Guatemalan health care providers and NGO stakeholders.
 Based on this first-hand research, students will highlight specific issues with STMMs from the perspective of Guatemalan providers and pinpoint areas for improved NGO collaboration.
 Both the research findings and suggestions for improving the referral process will be shared with participating agencies, NGOs, and other stakeholders.

 Key competencies gained will include: in-depth knowledge of the international NGO structure; qualitative research techniques; basics of public health intervention mapping and evaluation; development of an occupational critique, and policy-brief and executive report writing.